-In today’s dynamic business environment, measuring leadership performance isn’t just a best practice—it’s essential.
+In today’s dynamic business environment, measuring leadership performance isn’t just a best practice; it’s essential.
 While traditional metrics often focus on financial results and operational efficiency, they fail to capture the full picture.
-True leadership effectiveness is about more than numbers; it’s about the impact leaders have on people, culture, and long-term organizational health.
+True leadership effectiveness is more than numbers; it’s about the impact leaders have on people, culture, and long-term organizational health.

 At Leadership Worth Following (LWF), we’ve spent decades researching what makes leadership truly effective.
-Our experience shows that meaningful leadership measurement must go beyond surface-level outcomes and evaluate all aspects of leadership—mindset, behaviors, and influence across the organization.
+Our experience shows that meaningful leadership measurement must go beyond surface-level outcomes and evaluate all aspects of leadership, including mindset, behaviors, and influence across the organization.

 Why Measuring Leadership Matters